 Each rebase token protocol works slightly differently, depending on the code behind it and the purpose of the protocol.

-More recently, DeFi devs have hopped onto the rebase token protocol in order to pay out rewards.
+But this isn't always how rebase tokens work.
+More recently, DeFi devs have caught onto rebase token protocols in order to pay out rewards.

 To understand the differences between them, let's take a look at some examples of popular rebase tokens.